 Mary Miglio Bensabat-Ott taught at Johns Hopkins University from 1991 to 2014, serving as the director of the Portuguese Language Program.
 She taught Portuguese Elements, Intermediate and Advanced Portuguese, and Brazilian Culture and Civilization.
-From 1993 to 1994, she was assistant director of the Program in Latin American Studies (PLAS).
-She served on the PLAS board, and was a member of the Fulbright Scholarship selection panel at Hopkins for several years.
+From 1993 to 1994, she was assistant director of the then-Program in Latin American Studies.
+She served on the program board, and was a member of the Fulbright Scholarship selection panel at Hopkins for several years.

 She has led two groups of Hopkins undergraduates on a two-week intersession trip to Brazil, the first in January 1998 and the second in January 2004.

 Before coming to Hopkins, Dr. Bensabat-Ott taught Portuguese language as well as courses in Luso-Brazilian theater and culture for 12 years at the Georgetown University School of Languages and Linguistics and the School for Summer and Continuing Education.
 She has also taught at the University of Maryland at College Park.

 Before moving to the United States, she taught English at a number of schools in Rio de Janeiro, Brazil, including the historic Colégio Pedro II, founded by the last emperor of Brazil in the 19th century.
 She also lived in the Middle East for six years, and has traveled extensively on six continents.

 Dr. Bensabat-Ott received her PhD in linguistics from Georgetown University, where she also received an MS degree in Portuguese.
 She has a BA and licenciada from the University of the State of Rio de Janeiro (Brazil) in Anglo-Germanic Languages and Literatures, and did postgraduate studies at the University of Lisbon (Portugal) in Portuguese Literature and Luso-African Studies.